 Remember that every job is different.
 Instead of including all these keywords on your resume, identify the keywords most relevant to the job you're applying to and include those.
 Use the free Targeted Resume tool to help with this.

 Where on my resume do I add these buzzwords?

 Add keywords directly into your resume's work experiences, education or projects.
 Alternatively, you can also include a Skills section where you can list your technical skills in order of your proficiency.

 Only include these technical skills or keywords into your resume if you actually have experience with them.

 Paste your resume below and our AI will identify which keywords are missing from your resume from the list above (and what you need to include).
 Including the right keywords will help you get past Applicant Tracking Systems (i.e. resume screeners) which may scan your resume for keywords to see if you're a match for the job.

 Go through the Tax Manager posting you're applying to, and identify hard skills the company is looking for.
 For example, skills like Corporate Tax, Tax Advisory and Tax Accounting are possible skills.
 These are skills you should try to include on your resume.

 Add other common skills from your industry - such as Financial Accounting, Income Tax and Tax - into your resume if they're relevant.

-Incorporate skills - like Partnership Taxation, Goods and Services Tax (GST) and Corporate Tax Planning - into your work experience too.
+Incorporate skills - like Generally Accepted Accounting Principles (GAAP), Financial Analysis and Corporate Tax Planning - into your work experience too.
 This shows hiring managers that you have practical experience with these tools, techniques and skills.